jphafner/physicsReader/reader1/r1-12-NewtonsLawsOfDynamics.md

 So it is with this chapter: before this chapter we could not calculate how a mass on a spring would move; much less could we calculate the perturbations on the planet Uranus due to Jupiter and Saturn.
 After this chapter we will be able to compute not only the motion of the oscillating mass, but also the perturbations on the planet Uranus produced by Jupiter and Saturn!

-Galileo made a great advance in the understanding of motion when he discovered the principle of inertia: if an object is left alone, is not disturbed, it continues to move with a constant velocity in a straight line if it was originally moving, or it continues to stand still if it was just standing still.
+Galileo made a great advance in the understanding of motion when he discovered the <em>principle of inertia</em>: if an object is left alone, is not disturbed, it continues to move with a constant velocity in a straight line if it was originally moving, or it continues to stand still if it was just standing still.
 Of course this never appears to be the case in nature, for if we slide a block across a table it stops, but that is because it is not left to itself&mdash;it is rubbing against the table.
 It required a certain imagination to find the right rule, and that imagination was supplied by Galileo.

 Of course, the next thing which is needed is a rule for finding how an object changes its speed if something is affecting it.